microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/03-Security.md

 * Data exfiltration
 * Unsafe action
 * Brute force
 * Anomalous client login

-In this step, you will trigger an alert.
-When an application (like SSMS or ADS) connects to SQL Server or Azure SQL, the `Application Name` is provided to Azure SQL.
-Azure SQL uses rules and machine learning to determine what the accepted or normal applications are.
-If there is an abnormal or known malicious application, ATP will trigger an alert.
-In this step, you will connect using an unknown application name in order to trigger the SQL injection alert.
+In this activity you will see how a SQL Injection alert can be triggered through SSMS.
+SQL Injection alerts are intended for custom written application not for standard tools like SSMS.
+Therefore, to trigger an alert through SSMS as a test for a SQL Injection we need to "set" the **Application Name** (which is a connection property for clients connecting to SQL Server or Azure SQL).

 > Note: To get the full experience of this step, you'll need access to the email address you provided for ATP alerts in Step 1 of this activity.
 If you need to update it, do so before proceeding.